-That doctor had taken twelve young men in that town, led them to the Lord and sent them away to college.
-A half dozen of them had become medical doctors, and the other six had trained and were on the field as missionaries.

-And I learned that the little town of Woodbury sort of rested on that doctor's shoulders.
-I never walked down the street with him but what somebody didn't stop to ask him something-not just about their health, but about everything!
+That doctor had taken twelve young men in that town, led them to the Lord, and sent them away to college.
+A half dozen of them had become medical doctors, and the other six trained and were on the field as missionaries.
+I learned the little town of Woodbury sort of rested on that doctor's shoulders.
+I never walked down the street with him without somebody stopping to ask him something-not just about their health, but about everything.
 If they were going to sell a cow or a pig, they would ask his opinion!
+When I heard of his death years later, I wondered how Woodbury, Tennessee, got along without him.
+I'm sure they survived, but they missed him.
+My, how important he was in that little town.

-May I say to you, how bitter it was for that young doctor to be told that he couldn't go as a medical missionary.
+May I say to you, how bitter it was for that young doctor to be told he couldn't go as a medical missionary.
 God brought him down by Marah, but He didn't leave him there.
 He led him down there so He could really use him.
-And He did use him.
+God brings His own down by Marah, if you please.